-The evaluation of the Board of Directors carried out in 2018 involved the participation of an external consultant, Seeligery Conde, with the aim of analysing and evaluating the new composition and operation of the Board and its committees following the merger of Fluidra with the Zodiac group.
-The report setting out the conclusions was submitted to the Appointments and Remuneration Committee and to the Board of Directors at meetings on 11th and 12th December, respectively.

-The external consultant concluded that the performance of the Board of Directors was positive, indicating certain areas of improvement in the way the Board works which will be implemented during 2019 for the purpose of continuing with the integration of new directors, although they do not involve important changes in internal organization or in the procedures applicable to its activities.

-The evaluation of the Board of Directors has made it possible to identify the professional profiles of the candidates to cover the two independent director vacancies that will arise in 2019.
+In accordance with article 14 of the Board Regulations, the Appointments and Remuneration Committee will evaluate the necessary skills, knowledge and experience on the Board and will define the necessary duties and aptitudes of the candidates to fill each vacancy accordingly, and will evaluate the time and dedication required in order to discharge the duties well.
+In 2018, the Appointments and Remuneration Committee was assisted by an external consultant, Seeliger y Conde, with the aim of analysing and evaluating the new composition and operation of the Board and its committees following the merger of Fluidra with the Zodiac group.
+The external consultant concluded that the performance of the Board of Directors was positive, indicating certain areas of improvement in the way the Board works which have been implemented in the course of 2019 for the purpose of continuing with the integration of new directors, although they have not involved important changes in internal organization or in the procedures applicable to its activities.
+The evaluation of the Board of Directors has also made it possible to identify the professional profiles that joined the Board in 2019 to cover the two independent director vacancies.
+In 2019, the evaluation of the Board was carried out by the Appointments and Remuneration Committee without the participation of any external consultants.
+The conclusions reached were that the performance of the Board of Directors is positive, and that the integration of the new directors has been completed successfully.